 The Rhins of Galloway is home to an abundance of wildlife and you can enjoy regular wildlife walks and bird spotting with the RSPB ranger at the Mull of Galloway.
 Annual wildlife festivals take place throughout the region.

-Sea fishing charters operate from this area, specialising in tope, common skate, smoothhound and light tackle pollack fishing.
+There are many sea fishing charters available in the area, including Go West and Onyer Marks, specialising in tope, common skate, smoothhound and light tackle pollack fishing.
 Charters also often run species hunts.
-From Portpatrick harbour you can charter the two vessels from Loch Ryan Leisure “New Venture” is a fast rib or “Lucky Dip” is a fishing charter.
+From Portpatrick harbour you can charter the two vessels from Loch Ryan Leisure “New Venture” is a fast rib or “Lucky Dip 2″ is a fishing charter.